bitpay/node-bitpay-client/README.md

 A Node.js module and command line client for interacting with [BitPay's Cryptographically Secure API](https://test.bitpay.com/api).

-> Note: This API is currently only available in our *test* environment
-> (test.bitpay.com) and is not yet ready for production.

 ## Getting Started

 Install using [Node Package Manager](https://www.npmjs.org/).